 FOOD for Lane County provides food to over 30 emergency food pantries.
 Most of the over 8 million pounds of food we distribute annually is distributed in food boxes by emergency food pantries.
 These pantries provide a variety of fresh and shelf-stable groceries to low-income families and individuals.

 Getting a food box

 A food box is a three- to five-day supply of nutritionally balanced groceries.
-As of July 1, 2017, individuals and households can get up to 18 food boxes a year.
+As of July 1, 2019, we will begin a pilot year of removing service boundaries for easier access to food pantries.

 - See if you meet the USDA’s eligibility requirements.

-- If you do not have proof of address or you are without a permanent residence, you can still get food.
+- If you are without a permanent residence, you can still get food.

 - You do not need to supply identification, a Social Security number or proof of income to get food.

 - You can still get a food box even if you are receiving other benefits, such as food stamps or WIC.